 Motherboards that support DualBIOS have two BIOS onboard, a main BIOS and a backup BIOS.
 Normally, the system works on the main BIOS.
-However, if the main BIOS is corrupted or damaged, the backup BIOS will take over on the next system boot and copy the BIOS file to the main BIOS to ensure normal system operation.
+However, if the lamaged, the backup BIOS will take over on the next system boot and copy the main BIOS is corrupted or damaged, the backup BIOS will take over on the next system boot and copy the BIOS file to the main BIOS to ensure normal system operation.
 For the sake of system safety, users cannot update the backup BIOS manually.